Odd News Roundup: Russia's budget airline under fire for plane's phallic flight route; Cellist turns locked-down museums into backdrop for "healing art" and more | Business

 With his black sports jacket, reflective aviator sunglasses and bespoke orange helmet with holes so his ears can stick out, Bogie the dog sure is one suave-looking canine, with an Easy Rider look that would earn him a place in any motorcycle gang.
 The 11-year-old crossbreed from the Philippines takes daily motorcycle rides with his owner Gilbert Delos Reyes, balanced perfectly with his hind legs on the edge of the seat and paws straddling the handlebars.
 Bogie has become a neighbourhood celebrity and is a magnet for attention on mountain and beach road trips.

-When the circus can't leave town - French family show stranded in the Belgian car park
+When the circus can't leave town - French family show stranded in Belgian car park

 The exotic animals are confined to small paddocks, the acrobats have been grounded, and the clowns aren't able to make an audience laugh anymore.
 The coronavirus has brought the curtain down on the Zavatelli Circus, at least for the time being.